villevt/Sental/readme.md

 In addition to text tokenizations, I extracted lexicon-based monogram sentiment scores as features, using AFINN lexicon.

-Having the custom wrapper classifier in place, which, I employed an grid search over multiple different feature extractors and classifiers (to feed into my custom wrapper classifier), and chose the classifier with the best balanced accuracy (since I hadn't done a stratified train-test-split!).
-Furthermore, to get probabilities out of models that did not support those, and also to calibrate other models I used a Platt's method for cross-validated probability calibration, as an "inner" cross validation.
-After finding the best model with this approach, I then trained the model on the entire dataset, also including test data, again with 5-fold calibration cross-validation to avoid overfitting.

 I represented the features with:
 - Bag of words, 1 to 3 n-grams
 - TF-IDF, 1 to 3 n-grams

+I then employed an grid search over multiple different feature extractors and classifiers (to feed into my custom wrapper classifier), and chose the classifier with the best balanced accuracy (since I hadn't done a stratified train-test-split!).
+To get probabilities out of models that did not support sklearn's predict_proba-method, and also to calibrate other models, I used Platt's method for cross-validated probability calibration, as an "inner" cross validation.
+After finding the best model with this approach, I then trained the model on the entire dataset, also including test data, again with 5-fold calibration cross-validation to avoid overfitting.

 Different classifiers used were:
 - Complement Naive Bayes